chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ## Time of use restrictions

 Certain networks may impose restrictions on the time or duration of use by certain users.
 This behavior is necessarily implemented below the DNS layer, because DNS-based blocking would be ineffective due to stub resolver caching, so it is not affected by changes in the DNS resolver.

+## Upstream resolver services

+The forwarder's upstream resolver might provide additional services, such as query logging or filtering.
+These services are not affected by cross-forwarder upgrade.
+In special cases where the upstream resolver requires cooperation from a legacy forwarder (e.g. for marking certain queries), the upstream resolver can simply choose not to deploy DDR until all cooperating forwarders have been upgraded.

 # Privacy Considerations